stefanoscolapasta/ComputerGraphicsLabs/README.md

       <img src="./res/lab3_imgs/correct_lighting_per_vertex.png" width="45%">

 </p>
 Lighting is calculated per vertex, and then values are interpolated along the polygon.
+Z-buffer was also implemented to account for depth.

 ### Per pixel illumination
 <p align="left">